The Importance of Stretching

 When it comes to stretching, there are two main types: static and dynamic.
 Although it is often overlooked, stretching is a vital aspect of fitness.
-Reason being, stretching helps maintain optimum ROM (range of motion) in the body and prevents muscle from tightening.
+The reason being, stretching helps maintain optimum ROM (range of motion) in the body and prevents the muscle from tightening.
 For example, you may notice when people who are transitioning from a sedentary lifestyle tend to have difficulty doing certain movements such as squats properly because their muscles lack the elasticity to reach the standard 90-degree squat.
 To correct such problems, it is important to start any kind of physical activity by warming up the body.
-How do you warm up before exercising?
+How do you warm-up before exercising?
 By simply performing some sort of dynamic stretching.

 Dynamic stretching is simply movement-based stretching of any kind that mimics the physical activity that follows.
 Examples include walking, jumping jacks, arms circles, air squats, high knees, and butt kicks to name a few.
 Dynamic stretching is best utilized when the body is cold.
 By getting the heart rate up and sending blood to the muscles, you prevent injury by loosening up the muscle fibers within the muscles which can greatly increase performance and lower the risk of injury.
 Once the full exercise session is complete, it is good practice to cool the muscles down to help reduce muscle stiffness and soreness.

-The soreness we all experience after hitting the gym hard or knocking out some much needed yard work is because of the lactic acid build up in the muscles.
-Long story short when we workout and put or muscles through the ringer we lose our breath.
-This is because our muscle need oxygen (O2) to undergo several cellular reactions to produce energy.
-Some might now that as ATP.
+The soreness we all experience after hitting the gym hard or knocking out some much-needed yard work is because of the lactic acid build-up in the muscles.
+Long story short when we workout and put our muscles through the wringer we lose our breath.
+This is because our muscles need oxygen (O2) to undergo several cellular reactions to produce energy.
+Some might know that as ATP.
 When we get to the point where our muscles do not have enough O2 to keep up with the demand it will undergo a process known as anaerobic respiration.
-This is the process which our body can create energy without O2.
-The by product is lactic acid.
+This is the process by which our body can create energy without O2.
+The by-product is lactic acid.